← Benchmarks | ADMET

 Low (≤-6.0) 13,908 72.8%

-hERG Cardiotoxicity v1 Hybrid — Near-SOTA
+hERG Cardiotoxicity v1 Hybrid — near stated public comparator

-Deterministic hybrid inference benchmarked on 8,879 compounds.
-AUROC 0.850 (TDC SOTA: 0.880 on 648 compounds).
+Hybrid inference benchmarked on 8,879 compounds.
+AUROC 0.850 versus the stated Therapeutics Data Commons comparator at 0.880 on 648 compounds.
 Leave-one-out validation.

 0.850